Halloween can be one of the best nights for ghost hunting, if you believe folklore.

 In other words, the “between times” aren’t just about ghosts.
 (For example, the old Charmed TV series featured the “betweens” in a leprechaun episode.)

 Halloween has always been associated with spirits of the dead.
-It’s associated with All Soul’s Eve and, on November 1st, All Saint’s Day.
+Among Christians, it’s associated with All Soul’s Eve and, on November 1st, All Saint’s Day.

-Despite efforts to make Halloween a Christian holiday, it’s still a night for“ghosties and ghoulies and things that go bump in the night.”
-Huge crowds gather at Pagan celebrations at Salem (MA) and other “witchy” communities.
+But, for many people, it’s still a night for“ghosties and ghoulies and things that go bump in the night.”
+Huge crowds gather at celebrations at Salem (MA) and other “witchy” communities.
+(They’re not great for ghost hunting, unless you’re far from the distracting parades, circles, and crowds.)

 Many ghost hunters schedule their most important research at Halloween.
 Often, they stack the “betweens,” planning research at dusk, twilight, or midnight on Halloween.